YashNema25/Super-store-data-analysis-using-Microsoft-excel/README.md

 7. Which channel is contributing to maximum sales.
 8. Highest selling catgory ?

-Insights:
+# Process
+~ Verify data for any missing values and anomalies, and sort out the same.
+~ Made sure data is consistent and clean with respect to data type, data format and values used.
+~ Created pivot tables according to the questions asked.
+~ Merge all pivot tables into one dashboard and apply slicer to make dynamic.

+# Projecct Insight

-1. Women are more likely to buy compared to men (~65%)
+1. Women customers are more likely to buy products compared to men (~65%).
-2. Maharashtra, Karnataka, and Uttar Pradesh are the top 3 states (~35%)
+2. The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
-3. Adult age group (30-49 yrs) is max contributing (~50%)
+3. The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
-4. Amazon, Flipkart and Myntra channels are max contributing (~80%)
+4. The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
+5. More than 90% of the products delivered.

-Final conclusion to improve Super store sales:
+# Final conclusion to improve Super store sales:

-Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon , Flipkart and Myntra.
+To improve the sales of Super Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
+This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
+The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.